CosmicEon/Telerik-Web-Front-End/README.md

 # Movie Forum - course project
 ## 1. Description
-Single-page application made by the given design (TheStyle.psd) without using any full-featured js framework/library.
-All the data requests are handled from the server through AJAX calls.
-And all the information is stored in database.
+Single-page application sliced from the given design (TheStylePSD folder), without using any full-featured js framework/library.
+Implemented responsive design look good on most used resolutions, without using Bootstrap for it.
+All the application's data requests are handled from the server through AJAX calls.
+And the information is stored in database.
+Scripts are made for build and dev.
 ## 2. Technologies used
 ### Front End
 - Handlebars